Aaron-Bopp/Obsidian-notes/1940's General Notes.md

                     - General Assembly
                         - All major nations
     - Causes
-        - Developement of Totalitarianism - state control of all levels of society
+        - Development of [[Totalitarianism]] - state control of all levels of society
             - Use of a secret service
             - Control of media and propoganda
             - forbidding criticism